StorageB/Google-Sheets-Logging/README.md

 # Log data from an ESP8266 to Google Sheets

 Below are step by step instructions to begin logging data using an ESP8266 module without the need for a third party service.
 This will publish random number values, so no additional hardware or sensors are required for the script to run.
-The HTTPSRedirect library is used to publish the data.
-More information on that library can be found here: https://github.com/electronicsguy/HTTPSRedirect

 <br>